Troemner Farm Ecology

 The beautiful thing about compost is that nothing works alone.
 Community members collect scraps.
 Chickens aerate the pile.
 Worms transform the material.
 Finished compost feeds the soil.
 The soil supports plants.
 Plants feed pollinators, birds, and wildlife.

-All of it is connected.
+All of it is connected and all thrives together.